 In other words, Sony deemed the PS4 the most important console to support when it came to backward compatibility.
 PlayStation's Jim Ryan has also been fairly negative towards PlayStation's retro games in the past.

 "When we’ve dabbled with backward compatibility, I can say it is one of those features that is much requested, but not actually used much," he said in a Time Magazine interview from 2017.
 "That, and I was at a Gran Turismo event recently where they had PS1, PS2, PS3, and PS4 games.
 And the PS1 and the PS2 games, they looked ancient, like why would anybody play this?"

 It is possible that the PS1, PS2, and PS3 could gain some form of support through ports or PlayStation Now, but Sony hasn't clarified if that will be the case as of yet.

 Which PS4 games are backward compatible with PS5?

-Jim Ryan told the Washington Post as part of an interview published on September 16, 2020 that "99 percent" of all PS4 games can be played on PS5.
-Developers who release a game on PS4 after July 13, 2020 are reportedly required to support PS5.
-The PS4's biggest games, like God of War, The Last of Us Part 2, and Ghost of Tsushima are surviving the transition just fine.
+Jim Ryan told the Washington Post as part of an interview published on September 16, 2020, that “99 percent” of all PS4 games can be played on PS5.
+The PS4’s biggest games, like God of War, The Last of Us Part 2, and Ghost of Tsushima, are surviving the transition just fine.